-The English class is full, we can not take any applications for school year 17-18
+The English class is full, we can not accept any applications for school year 17-18

 Please note that classes are getting filled.
 As of August 29 there is no more room for Dutch-speaking students on friday.